newcleo-dev-team/lbh15/docs/source/learn_more.rst

       Time evolution of the temperature of the lead volume.

-  - the call to ``plot2TimeHistories()`` returns the 2D plot where both the Oxygen concentrations time histories are reproduced, that is, the one of the setpoint and the one of the actual Oxygen concentration (see :numref:`timeox`);
+  - the call to ``plot2TimeHistories()`` returns the 2D plot where both the oxygen concentrations time histories are reproduced, that is, the one of the setpoint and the one of the actual oxygen concentration (see :numref:`timeox`);

     .. _timeox: